 Steven J. Schwartz is the Center’s Litigation Director.
 He began practicing mental disability law in 1971 after graduating from Harvard Law School and served as the Center’s Executive Director for 38 years, until September 2011.
 He has extensive experience litigating class action cases challenging issues related to the institutional confinement and community integration of persons with disabilities and has successfully resolved a number of damage cases for individuals with disabilities.
 Mr. Schwartz has authored a number of law review articles, testified before Congress on P&A authorizing legislation and abuse and neglect issues, and served on the faculty of the Harvard and Western New England Law Schools.

 Alison Barkoff is Director of Advocacy at the Center’s Washington, D.C. office.
 She works on policy and litigation related to community integration and inclusion, including Olmstead, Medicaid, employment, housing, and education.
 She was appointed to serve on the federal Advisory Committee for Competitive Integrated Employment of People with Disabilities and is a co-chair of the Long Term Services and Supports Task Force of the Consortium of Citizens with Disabilities.
+She has testified before Congress and the U.S. Commimssion on Civil Rights regarding disability rights.
 From 2010 to 2014, she served as Special Counsel for Olmstead Enforcement in the Civil Rights Division of the Department of Justice, leading efforts to enforce the right of individuals with disabilities to live, work and receive services in the community.
 Ms. Barkoff also worked with the Centers for Medicare & Medicaid Services and with the Department of Labor.
 Prior to her time with the government, she worked at the Bazelon Center and other public interest organizations on Olmstead enforcement, disability discrimination, Medicaid, employment, and special education cases.
 She has an adult brother with an intellectual disability and has been involved in disability advocacy most of her life.

 Michael Kendrick is the director of initiatives on supported decision-making for CPR.
 These currently consist of five demonstration projects on supported decision-making in Massachusetts and one in Georgia in cooperation with the Georgia Advocacy Office, as well as a technical assistance center for Massachusetts.
 He has spent the last twenty years in international consulting and prior to that was the Assistant Commissioner for the Massachusetts Developmental Services Department, Director of the Institute for Leadership and Community Development and consultant to the International Initiative On Disability Leadership.